-As described in the section captioned "Supervision and Regulation" included in Part I above, we are subject to extensive regulation, supervision and examination by our banking regulators, the OCC, the FDIC, and the Federal Reserve Board.
+As described above in the section captioned "Supervision and Regulation", we are subject to extensive regulation, supervision and examination by our banking regulators, the OCC, the FDIC, and the Federal Reserve Board.
+Since its conversion to a national bank in 2024, the Bank is also subject to new and potentially heightened examination and reporting requirements that may increase our costs of operations and compliance.
 Such regulation and supervision govern the activities in which a financial institution and its holding company may engage and are intended primarily for the protection of the insurance fund and the depositors and borrowers of the Bank rather than for the protection of our stockholders.
-In addition, we are involved in a number of legal, regulatory, governmental and other proceedings, claims or investigations.
-See "Item 3 - Legal Proceedings," for details.
+In addition, as described above, we are involved in a number of legal, regulatory, governmental and other proceedings, claims or investigations.
 The various regulatory agencies with supervisory authority over us have significant latitude in addressing our compliance with applicable laws and regulations including, but not limited to, those governing consumer compliance, credit, fair lending, anti-money laundering, anti-terrorism, capital adequacy, asset quality, interest rate risk, management, earnings, liquidity, and various other factors affecting us.
 As part of this regulatory structure, we are subject to policies and other guidance developed by the regulatory agencies with respect to, among other things, capital levels, the timing and amount of dividend payments, the classification of assets and the establishment of adequate loan loss reserves for regulatory purposes.
 Our regulators have broad discretion to impose monetary fines, restrictions and limitations on our operations, and other possible sanctions if they determine, for any reason, that our operations are unsafe or unsound, fail to comply with applicable law or are otherwise inconsistent with laws and regulations or with the supervisory policies of these agencies.
-For example, if it is determined that we have failed to operate according to the regulations, policies and directives of our regulators, we would be subject to sanctions for non-compliance, including seizure of the property and business of the bank and suspension or revocation of our charter.
+For example, if it is determined that we have failed to operate according to the regulations, policies and directives of our regulators, we would be subject to sanctions for non-compliance, including seizure of the property and business of the Bank and suspension or revocation of our charter.
 In addition, our regulators may, under certain circumstances, suspend or remove officers or directors who have violated the law, conducted our business in an unsafe or unsound manner, or contrary to the depositors' interests, or have been negligent in the performance of their duties.
 In addition, if it is determined that we have engaged in an unfair or deceptive act or practice, our regulators may issue an order to cease and desist and impose a fine us.
 New York consumer protection and civil rights statutes applicable to the Bank permit private individual and class action lawsuits, and provide for the rescission of consumer transactions, including loans, and the recovery of statutory and punitive damages and attorney's fees in the case of certain violations of those statutes.
 It is possible that regulators may impose any or all of these sanctions if they determine that we have failed to comply with applicable laws or regulations.